smolkaj/ucl-vpn/README.md

 ## Usage
-Make sure both files are executable: `chmod +x <files>` Optionally, symlink ucl to a folder that is on your PATH.
+Make sure both files are executable: `chmod +x <files>` Optionally, create a symlink to `ucl` in a folder that is on your PATH.

 Then connect to UCL's VPN simply by running `ucl`.

 ## Credit